 Leslie H. Tayne, an attorney who specializes in debt cases, says many of her clients end up in debt because they borrow to purchase things for their kids that they really can’t afford—from extracurricular activities to college tuition.
 The author of Life & Debt notes one overextended client who was spending $5,000 a month to board a horse and pay for riding lessons for her child.
 “There have to be limits,” Tayne says.
 If you don’t set boundaries when it comes to spending on your children, she says, you will almost certainly end up in debt.

 A major health expense, surprise home repair or sudden job loss could deal a blow to anyone’s finances.
-Yet, only 38% of those recently surveyed by Bankrate.com would have enough cash on hand to cover such emergencies.
-Twenty-eight percent of those polled would ask a family member or friend for the money or foot the bill with a credit card.
+Yet, only 37% of those surveyed by Bankrate.com would have enough cash on hand to cover such emergencies.
+Thirty percent of those polled would ask a family member or friend for the money or foot the bill with a credit card.
 Either way, you could end up drowning in debt if you have to borrow cash every time an unforeseen expense surfaces.

 A rule of thumb you often hear is to set aside enough cash to cover six months’ worth of expenses.
 However, you don’t have to do it all at once.
 You can use a free service such as Digit to analyze your income and spending habits to determine how much you can afford to contribute to an emergency fund.
 With Digit, you connect your bank account to the online service, and small amounts of money are automatically transferred from your checking account to a savings account.
 (Read more about apps and services that make it easy to save.)